Distribution Logistics (B-KUL-H00N3A)

 Content

-The course discusses the issue of distribution logistics.
+The course discusses the formulation, mathematical modelling and solution approaches for typical problems in distribution logistics.
 Following topics are included:

 - introduction: distribution within supply chain management

-- reverse logistics: vehicle routing, impact on the supply chain.
+- reverse logistics: vehicle routing, impact on the supply chain, facility location

 - logistics in harbours